Looking for Newspapers University of Oregon Libraries

 Recent issues of the New York Times and the Wall Street Journal can be found in the Quiet Study area (2nd floor) of the Knight Library.

 Current issues of many U.S. newspapers are available online.
 One directory of online newspapers is OnlineNewspapers.com Increasingly, newspapers are charging for their online content.
 For example, on March 28, 2011 the New York Times began charging for unlimited access to its online content on its website.
-A guide explains options the UO Libraries offer for online, print, and retrospective access to the NYT.

 Digital microfilm of the following U.S. newspapers is available: